 Treating an Addiction to Xanax

-Xanax addiction is an illness, and the only way to overcome it is through qualified addiction treatment programs and treatment.
+Xanax addiction is an illness, and the only way to overcome it is through qualified addiction treatment programs.
 Prescription drug addiction rehab programs target the physical and emotional connection to Xanax and can prepare patients for a lifetime of sobriety.
-While there is a multitude of programs available, the very best facilities, like Crestview Recovery, offer the following:
+While there is a multitude of substance abuse treatments available, the very best facilities, like Crestview Recovery, offer the following:

 - Trauma therapy

 Overcoming a Xanax addiction can be a unique challenge, but the right resources can make all the difference.
-Crestview Recovery in Portland, Oregon, offers quality treatment methods to help you gain freedom from prescription drugs.
-Call 866-262-0531 to start taking steps toward recovery right away.
+Crestview Recovery in Portland, Oregon, offers quality treatment methods, including a men’s drug rehab program and a women’s drug rehab program to help you gain freedom from prescription drugs.
+Call 866.262.0531to start taking steps toward recovery right away.